IBM-Cloud/terraform-provider-ibm/website/docs/d/cd_toolchain_tool_keyprotect.html.markdown

 Provides a read-only data source for cd_toolchain_tool_keyprotect.
 You can then reference the fields of the data source in other resources within the same configuration using interpolation syntax.

-More information on this Continuous Delivery tool can be found [here](https://cloud.ibm.com/docs/ContinuousDelivery?topic=ContinuousDelivery-keyprotect).
+More information on this Continuous Delivery tool integration can be found [here](https://cloud.ibm.com/docs/ContinuousDelivery?topic=ContinuousDelivery-keyprotect).

 ## Example Usage